dcyoung-dev/github_templates/.github/pull_request_template.md

 - [ ]
 - [ ]

-### Deployment risks (optional)
+## Deployment risks (optional)

-E.g.
-- Includes a db migration which may lock a table that customers use in our live environments
+- _Includes a db migration which may lock a table that customers use in our live environments_
-- Changes the semantics of an api that live customers use
+- _Changes the semantics of an api that live customers use_